 Studio21 Architects connect homeowner’s contemporary design with historic farmhouse guidelines.

-A recent interview regarding the firm’s design+build process.
+An interview regarding the firm’s design+build process.

 When architect Bill Styczynski first met with potential clients at their recently purchased, run-down home, he knew almost instantly the property was due for a rebirth.
 The clients knew this as well but were willing to hear a professional opinion before making a final decision.